StrangeBeeCorp/docs/docs/thehive/user-guides/knowledge-base/delete-a-knowledge-base-page.md

 <!-- md:permission `manageKnowledgeBase` -->

-This topic provides step-by-step instructions for deleting a [Knowledge Base](about-knowledge-base.md) page in TheHive.
+Delete a [Knowledge Base](about-knowledge-base.md) page in TheHive when it's no longer needed.

 <h2>Procedure</h2>